-In contrast, forecasting an outcome relies on some form of historical context.
+In contrast, forecasting or predicting an outcome relies on some form of historical context.
 For example, the autocomplete function on our smartphones is a function of memorizing the previous sequence of letters in a word or the previous sequence of words in a sentence.
 A sentence that starts with “The sky is____.” would predict with high confidence the next word to be “blue”.
 But if we only gave the deep network the last word “is,” it would have no relevant information based on which to discern what comes next.

 - Daily Volume

 - Analyst Recommendations Consensus

 While the future price of the stock may heavily depend on these factors, their static values at a point-in-time only tells part of the story.
 A much richer approach to forecasting a stock price would be to determine how the trend of the above factors formed over time.

 In other words, let the network try a bunch of timeframes and determine which one works best during a cross validation period.
 However, the more parameters you add to the grid search, the more susceptible you are to overfitting.
 Not to mention a trend’s time frame is not necessarily a constant.
 In some cases, a trend of 21 days is more predictive while in other cases 63 days maybe more suitable.

 RNN (Recurrent Neural Network) is a deep neural network designed specifically to tackle this kind of shortcoming.
 It is able to determine on the fly what type of historical information should be considered or discarded for a high probability classification.